Ministry of Education to observe Kashmir Day

 He further said that, “Ministry of FE&PT is committed to raising awareness and providing support to the people of Kashmir, and will continue to work towards ensuring that their voices are heard and their rights are respected”.

-Under Ministry of Federal Education and Professional Training, Allama Iqbal Open University, National Skills University, Pakistan Institute of Fashion & Design, Lahore, NFC Institute of Engineering and Fertilizer Research Faisalabad, Inter Board Committee of Chairmen, FBISE, Quaid-i-Azam University, Private Educational Institutions Regulatory Authority, National Vocational & Technical Training Commission, National Book Foundation, National Commission of Human Development, Federal College of Education, National Education Foundation, Federal Directorate of Education, Basic Education Community Schools, and National College of Arts, Lahore will hold different activities to mark the day and contribute towards the larger cause.
+Under Ministry of Federal Education and Professional Training, Allama Iqbal Open University, National Skills University, Pakistan Institute of Fashion & Design, Lahore, NFC Institute of Engineering and Fertilizer Research Faisalabad, Inter Board Committee of Chairmen, FBISE, Quaid-i-Azam University, Private Educational Institutions Regulatory Authority etc.

 Comments